thatothapo/thatothapo.github.io/pgce/bio.md

 ## About Me

-My name is Thato Thapo.
 I grew up in Soweto, Johannesburg, South Africa.
-I hold a B.Sc. in Physics and Applied Mathematics with an Honours in Applied Mathematics.
-I have also completed an M.Sc. in Applied Mathematics focusing on Theoretical Cosmology at the University of Cape Town as a recipient of the Exness Fintech Scholarship.
+I hold an M.Sc. in Applied Mathematics focusing on Theoretical Cosmology from the University of Cape Town as a recipient of the Exness Fintech Scholarship.
 I am currently doing a Postgraduate Certificate in Education, specializing in teaching Mathematics as well as research in Math Education.

 My research interests are quite broad.
 I have worked in Theoretical and Computational Cosmology, as well as a few theories in physics beyond the Standard Model.
 I am interested in Machine Learning in Physics as well as some theories of Quantum Gravity, and in mathematics education, I am currently studying how learners in the senior phase learn to understand algebraic expressions.